carinaediaz/election_analysis/README.md

 ```

 ##### If the data set were to have additional columns of data that needs to be analyzed, such as a vote on a county proposition, we could easily define the new variables and create commands similar to those we created for the county and candidate vote counts to calculate the results.
 Created commands with detailed comments makes it much easier to go back and edit or copy old code.

+## Conclusion
+##### Through our analysis of the election_results.csv, we were able to conclude and certify that Diana DeGette was the winning candidate, with 272,892 or 73.8% of the votes.
+Not only were we able to come to this conclusion through the automization of this process with Python code, but this code could easily be applied to future elections with minor edits as needed.